 After setting out a target subscription number, one fundamental subsequent step is setting up a landing page with a subscription form then driving traffic to the site to build an email list.
 Then, offer the lowest tier perk from your crowdfunding campaign as an incentive for referrals.

-At the core of the project is the landing page converting visitors to subscribers which should have clear and precise copywriting, aesthetically pleasing visuals, bold and engaging ‘calls to action’ buttons (SUBSCRIBE NOW / BUY NOW etc).
+At the core of the project is the landing page which converts visitors to subscribers.
+This landing page should have clear and precise copywriting, aesthetically pleasing visuals, bold and engaging call to action buttons (SUBSCRIBE NOW / BUY NOW etc).

-The design of the landing page, like the copy, should try to be simple, bold and engaging.
-Pages with a bevy of information may serve as a deterrent to success whereas simplicity correlates positively with success.
-Uniformity throughout the site and high definition pictures and/or screenshots of the prototype will increase the appeal of the site as a whole.
+The design of the landing page, like the copy, should be simple, bold and engaging.
+Pages with paragraphs and paragraphs of information may serve as a deterrent to success whereas minimalism and simplicity appeal to readers.
+Uniformity throughout the site and high-definition pictures and/or screenshots of the prototype will increase the appeal of the site as a whole.

-Calls to action is a last critical step in converting visitors and interested parties into subscribers of the pre-launch crowdfunding campaign.
+Calls to action are a last critical step in converting visitors and interested parties into subscribers of the pre-launch crowdfunding campaign.

 1. Social media and Paid marketing(advertisement)